 Getting There

-17 Silk Stocking Row is in a very remote location in the middle of Wrangell St. Elias National Park & Preserve.
+17 Silk Stocking Row is in a very remote location in the middle of Wrangell-Saint Elias National Park & Preserve.
 Roads wind through spectacular scenery, but getting here is definitely an adventure (and well worth the effort, we think!) and we want you to understand what’s involved.

 Driving on Alaska’s road system can take longer than it would to drive a similar distance elsewhere.
 Here are distances and driving times to the West Side of The Kennicott River (the end of the road):